 Developing your Cyber Security team is a win-win situation, yet so many leaders overlook how crucial this part of leadership is to the success of their organisation.

 Encouraging your team to make strategic progression develops them as individuals, but also strengthens your businesses credentials.

 Training employees can cost businesses thousands each year, but this is only money well spent if your employees are on board with the programme and are looking to develop themselves.

 In today’s blog, I share five ways that Cyber Security leaders can encourage career development in their team.
 First, let’s take a look at why encouraging progression in your Cyber Security team is so important.

 In the current competitive candidate market, it is so essential that you hold onto great Cyber Security talent in your business.

-revealed that 82% of employees would quit their jobs due to a lack of progression, with this being the number one reason that employees leave their jobs (with almost 90% stating that they didn’t regret their decision).
+A new study revealed that 82% of employees would quit their jobs due to a lack of progression, with this being the number one reason that employees leave their jobs (with almost 90% stating that they didn’t regret their decision).

 Encouraging progression in your employees builds trust; it increases employee motivation and aids innovation.

 Not to mention, investing in your employees not just through monetary training, but with a personal interest, reduces employee turnover.
 Low turnover is an elusive aspect of all successful organisations, but many business owners are unaware of how to achieve it.
 It comes down to two things – hiring the right employees in the first place, and then looking after them properly when they are in place.